HIV drug can also protect injection drug users

-ATLANTA — Doctors should consider giving a daily AIDS drug to another high risk group to help prevent infections — people who shoot heroin, methamphetamines or other injection drugs, U.S. health officials said Wednesday.
+ATLANTA — U.S. health officials say doctors should consider giving a daily AIDS drug to another high risk group to prevent infection — people who shoot heroin, methamphetamines or other injection drugs.

-A similar recommendation is already in place for gay men and heterosexual couples at high risk of catching HIV, the virus that causes AIDS.
+A similar recommendation is already in place for gay men and heterosexual couples.

-The latest advice was triggered by the results of a study done in Thailand that showed the AIDS drug tenofovir protected many drug users.
-Volunteers who took the daily pill were about 50 percent less likely to become infected than those given a dummy pill.
+The new advice was triggered by a study done in Thailand.
+Drug users who took the daily pill were about 50 percent less likely to become infected with HIV than those given a dummy pill.